ops-ai/BeyondAuth/README.md

 # Branch structure

-Active development happens on the `master` branch.
+Active development happens on the `develop` branch.
 This always contains the latest version and is released nightly to the CI environment.
 Release branches follow the format `release/0.1.0`.
 Features and fixes branches follow the format `feature/feature-name` and are submitted as Pull requests to `master`

 Branch structure follows Microsoft's [Release Flow](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/release-flow)